 Almost one-fifth of the world's population, or 1.2 billion people, live in areas of physical water scarcity.
 Agriculture, industrial manufacturing, energy production, and mining command the lion’s share of water usage.
 Each one of these categories has significant room for improvement in how they use and treat the freshwater they consume every day.

 In the not-so-distant future, precipitation patterns will be less reliable and the demand on historical freshwater sources like aquifers will outpace natural replenishment rates.
 In such a situation, getting every ounce of value out of water resources will be critical to overall sustainability.
-Our company’s GROUNDED AI framework enables operators to automatically monitor critical water processes and have access to actionable information in real-time.
-One water treatment plant was able to reduce its overall water and energy usage/costs by 18% after implementing our GROUNDED AI solution.
+Our company’s AI framework enables operators to automatically monitor critical water processes and have access to actionable information.
+One water treatment plant was able to reduce its overall water and energy usage/costs by 18% after implementing our AI solution.
 The U.S. manufacturing sector uses about 15.9 billion gallons of water per day, so every drop counts!

 - Better Climate/Weather Predictions